banagabriel/andkit/README.md

 - Social media share buttons
 - CSS details
 - Responsive design :white_check_mark:
+- Search bar for favorites blog posts :white_check_mark:

 Things that I won't be able to deliver but must be on the project:
-- Search bar for favorites blog posts
 - Viewmodel for each page
 - Tests for each viewmodel
 - Tests for each page